 The following sections describe the DOS and MS-Windows user interfaces.
-Additional information on using DOS and MS-Windows is available in the MS-DOS Reference Manual, the DOS Enhancements Guide, and the MS-Windows User's Guide.
+Additional information on using DOS and MS-Windows is available in the MS-DOS Reference Manual, DOS Enhancements, the Microsoft Windows User's Guide.

 The DOS Operating System

 The DOS operating system provides a command-line user interface to the applications and programs that run in the DOS environment.
 Using DOS commands, you can perform a number of different tasks, for example: